Ensemble optimal control for managing drug resistance in cancer therapies: Ensemble optimal control in action: numerical experiments

 The graphs in \cref{fig:Sum_Hyp} reflect the different qualitative behavior of the computed minimizers of $\J^1$ and $\J^2$.
-Namely, on the one hand, we notice that the picture related to $\J^1$ (left) is almost indistinguishable from the evolution under the MTD approach (see the picture on the left-hand side in \cref{fig:MTD_AT1}).
+Namely, on the one hand, we notice that the picture related to $\J^1$ (left) is almost indistinguishable from the {progression} under the MTD approach (see the picture on the left-hand side in \cref{fig:MTD_AT1}).
 On the other hand, the control obtained by minimizing $\J^2$ (right) succeeds in delaying the growth of the resistant sub\-population.
 However, in the first part of the treatment, the total tumor size exceeds the progression threshold.
 Hence, it turns out that for such a strategy $\tau_{TTP}^\theta < \tau_{TTP'}^\theta$ (see \cref{eq:def_TTP,eq:def_TTP'} for the definitions).
-Indeed, when the `progression size-level' is crossed for the first time, the tumor is mainly made of sensitive cells, which are killed at a proper later stage.\\ In \cref{table:Sum_Hyp} we report the TTPs resulting from the computed schedules.
+Indeed, when the `progression size-level' is crossed for the first time, the tumor is mainly made of sensitive cells, which are killed at a proper later stage. {Finally, we observe that the computed controls for the minimax formulation (i.e., related to $\J^1_{\max}, \J^2_{\max}$) show in both cases an initial phase where they are close to $1$, with only minor differences between them.
+For this reason, these scheduling are expected to behave similarly as the MTD regime.}\\ In \cref{table:Sum_Hyp} we report the TTPs resulting from the computed schedules.
 We insist on the fact that for having a fair evaluation of the TTP, in the rows marked as `Hyperbolic' (corresponding to the cost $\ell^2$), we used $\tau_{TTP'}^\theta$.
 Moreover, when testing the policy related to the linear cost $\ell^1$, we observed $\tau_{TTP}^\theta = \tau_{TTP'}^\theta$ for every $\theta\in \Theta_N$.